 Another consideration when working with women and PTSD is, because the original trauma experienced by women suffering from PTSD so often relates to abuse or violence by one or more men, the environment most conducive to recovery can often only be achieved through a program in an all-woman facility.
 This is not in any way a sexist approach.
 An all-female atmosphere is simply best because of the necessity for the woman to open up entirely, and the common unwillingness to do so in front of males – especially an original trauma involved men.

 Safe Harbor Treatment Center for Women is respected as one of the top PTSD treatment and drug rehab centers in California.
-If you or a loved one is in need of help Overcoming PTSD, please visit our website or call for more information today: 877-660-7623
+If you or a loved one is in need of help Overcoming PTSD, please call for more information today: 877-660-7623